Upwork Reviews & Alternatives for Hiring Developers

 One freelancer appreciates the payment protection policy of Upwork, and also recommends fellow freelancers to bid high on projects.

-In a particularly strong-worded critique, the freelancer below has underlined Upwork’s poor transparency and an apparent policy of silencing/ censoring criticism.
+In a particularly strong-worded critique, this freelancer underlines Upwork's poor transparency and an apparent policy of silencing/ censoring criticism.

 Is Upwork the right fit for you?

 Upwork provides a relatively easy entry barrier for individuals looking to start their freelancing careers.
 Its guarantee of payments and intuitive UI makes it easy to sign up and find clients.

 However, unfortunately, Upwork doesn't make a strong enough case to be the first choice for experienced freelancers.
 Negatives like paying money upfront to bid on projects, poor emphasis on matching a freelancer's actual skillset with a suitable project, and poor customer service make it a less ideal choice.